 \section{Abstract}

-We consider the problem of optimal navigation control design for navigation on off-road terrain.
-We use traversability measure to characterize the degree of difficulty of navigation on the off-road terrain.
-The traversability measure captures the property of terrain essential for navigation, such as elevation map, terrain roughness, slope, and terrain texture.
+We consider the problem of optimal control design for navigation on off-road terrain.
+We use a traversability measure to characterize the difficulty of navigation on off-road terrain.
+The traversability measure captures terrain properties essential for navigation, such as elevation maps, roughness, slope, and texture.
 The terrain with the presence or absence of obstacles becomes a particular case of the proposed traversability measure.
 We provide a convex formulation to the off-road navigation problem by lifting the problem to the density space using the linear Perron-Frobenius (P-F) operator.
 The convex formulation leads to an infinite-dimensional optimal navigation problem for control synthesis.
-The finite-dimensional approximation of the infinite-dimensional convex problem is constructed using data.
-We use a computational framework involving the Koopman operator and the duality between the Koopman and P-F operator for the data-driven approximation.
-This makes our proposed approach data-driven and can be applied in cases where an explicit system model is unavailable.
-Finally, we demonstrate the application of the developed framework for the navigation of vehicle dynamics with Dubin's car model.
+We construct the finite-dimensional approximation of the optimization problem using data.
+We use a computational framework based on the data-driven approximation of the Koopman operator.
+This makes the proposed approach data-driven and applicable to cases where an explicit system model is unavailable.
+Finally, we apply the proposed navigation framework with single integrator dynamics and Dubin's car model.